Ex-Dallas Officer Who Killed Neighbor In Upstairs Apartment Is Found Guilty Of Murder

 Guyger testified that she had put her key in the door and realized it was unlocked.
 Thinking someone had broken in, she drew her gun and entered the apartment.

-Then Guyger said she ordered Jean, "Let me see your hands," and that he instead started to move toward her.
-Prosecutors countered that nobody in her apartment complex heard her instruct Jean to raise his hands.
+Guyger said she ordered Jean, "Let me see your hands," and that he instead started to move toward her.
+Prosecutors countered that nobody in the apartment complex heard her instruct Jean to raise his hands.

 Within seconds of opening the door, she fired two shots at Jean.
 One of the bullets struck him in the chest, killing him.

-Guyger then called 911 and told the operator over and over: "I thought it was my apartment."
+Guyger called 911 and told the operator over and over: "I thought it was my apartment."

-The case became transfixing to observers around the country for the delicate questions it presented.
+The case transfixed observers around the country for the delicate questions it presented.
 Was the shooting a noncriminal accident equal to a "tragic mistake," as Guyger's lawyers argued?
 Or were Guyger's mistakes so reckless that they constituted manslaughter, or so intentionally negligent that it amounted to murder?

 In deciding that she was guilty, the jury, about half of whom were African American, sided with the prosecution.

 Others have described the facts of the case as the latest example of a white police officer killing an unarmed black man.
 Civil rights groups rallied behind Jean, a native of the Caribbean island of St. Lucia.
-And many police officers came to Guyger's defense.
+And many police officers came to the defense of Guyger, who was fired nearly three weeks after the shooting.

-Guyger seemed to cast aside race as a factor, saying during her testimony that the encounter was "not about hate," she said.
+During her testimony, Guyger seemed to cast aside race as a factor.
+The encounter was "not about hate," she said.
 "It's about being scared."

 To prosecutors, Guyger's distraction led to a crime.